best08618/2018_os_hw2/README.md

 3. enhance it to support multiple consumers
 4. enhance it to support multiple (concurrent) producers and consumers.

+Measure & compare of execution time for different # of threads

 Happy hacking
 Seehwan